polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 - [ICICLE-KIT-ES] (tbd)

-The complete User Guides for each development platform, containing board and boot instructions, are available in the `doc/` subdirectory.

 ## Building Linux Using Yocto
 This section describes the procedure to build the Disk image and loading it into an uSD card using bitbake and standard disk utilities.